monix/monix.io/_tut/docs/3x/reactive/observable.md

 }
 ```

-`Observer` subscribes to `Observable` so `Observable` internals need to respect `Observer` [contract](./observers.html#contract)
-when they pass elements there.
-You can consider it being higher level interface which abstracts away details of the contract and handles it for the user.
+An `Observer` subscribes to an `Observable`, so the `Observable` internals need to respect the `Observer` [contract](./observers.html#contract) when it passes element(s) to it.
+You can consider it being a higher level interface which abstracts away the details of the contract and handles it for the user.

 ### How it works internally

-If it is your first contact with this type of stream it probably sounds confusing.
-The understanding of underlying model
+If you are inexperienced with non-blocking reactive streams, it probably sounds confusing.
+The understanding of the underlying model
-is not necessary to be successful user of `Observable`.
-If you would like to do it anyway (or perhaps contribute your own low level operators),
+is not necessary to be a successful user of the `Observable`, but if you would like to know anyway (also perhaps to contribute your own low level operators),
-I will try to explain the essence of how it works.
-Note that implementations of many operators are filled with optimizations so they look much more
+the following paragraph tries to explain the essence of how it works.
+Note that the implementations of many operators are sometimes obfuscated with optimizations, which make them look much more
 complicated than they really are.

-`Observable` will pass through the generated items to the `Observer`.
-It is done by calling `onNext`.
+An `Observable` will pass through the generated items to the `Observer`, by calling `onNext`.
-Imagine following situation:
+Imagine the following situation:

 ```scala
 Observable.fromIterable(1 to 3)